meltyourface/blank/posts/Divinity/Exploring-Divinity-through-Esoteric-Rituals-and-Invocations/index.md

 Hindu Tantra offers a diverse range of interpretations of Divinity through the worship and realization of the interconnectedness of Shiva, the supreme principle, and Shakti, the active force.
 By experiencing the Divine union of these two cosmic forces, practitioners gain a deep understanding of Divine reality.

-Ritual: A Tantra-focused practice such as the Sri Yantra meditation visualizes the sacred geometric diagram, composed of triangles representing both Shiva and Shakti, as a means of bringing the mind into alignment with the Divine.
+**Ritual**: A Tantra-focused practice such as the Sri Yantra meditation visualizes the sacred geometric diagram, composed of triangles representing both Shiva and Shakti, as a means of bringing the mind into alignment with the Divine.

 2. Daoism

 In Daoism, the Supreme Divinity is found in the Dao, an all-encompassing, non-personal cosmic force governing the flow of reality.
 Exploring the Dao aids in understanding the rhythm of the universe and recognizing the self's connection with the Divine.

-Invocation: Daoist practitioners may recite the phrase "Wu Wei Wu," signifying "action through inaction," to emphasize harmonizing with the natural flow of the Dao and releasing illusions of egoic control.
+**Invocation**: Daoist practitioners may recite the phrase "Wu Wei Wu," signifying "action through inaction," to emphasize harmonizing with the natural flow of the Dao and releasing illusions of egoic control.

 ### IV.
 Practical Applications